 How did you prepare for the interview?

-Applicants commonly prepared for the interview by utilizing resources such as SDN, practicing commonly asked questions, researching the school's website, and reviewing information provided prior to the interview.
-Many also engaged in mock interviews with friends or professionals and sought advice from current students or professionals in the field.
+Applicants commonly prepared for the interview by practicing with SDN questions, researching the school's website, reviewing feedback on SDN, and rehearsing answers to commonly asked questions.
+Many also sought advice from current students or professionals in the field to gain insights into the interview process and the school's mission.

 SDN questions, reaching out to people who have interviewed, and saying my responses aloud.